HamAndEggs/appbuild/README.md

-## PLEASE NOTE, THIS APP AN EARLY VERSION AND NOT YET FINISHED
-## The project file format will be changing.
-It maybe best to wait for me to finish it. :)

 ## App Build
-This project is an alternative (not a replacement) to makefiles when compling c/c++ applications.
+This project is an alternative (not a replacement) to makefiles for when compling c/c++ applications.

 So I have taken a leaf out of the Microsoft Visual Studio book and create a stand alone app that uses a single file to represent project consisting of one or more build targets.

 The aim is to have a simple file to represent a c/c++ project that is easy to maintain and has all the features that I have wanted over the years.

 ## Current features
-Targest applications.
+Targets applications and static libraries.
 Full dependency checking.
+Project references, if an app refers to a library and the source of that library has changed it will build that library before continuing with building the application, just as you would expect.
 Json file format allowing intergration with external editors where the editor can add it’s own values to the file and the tool will ignore them.

 ## Motivation